longpractice/Hexadecachoron-encoding-of-4D-unit-vectors/Readme.md

  Note that during the whole process, x is only scaled, and if we want to ensure that the x component carries the sign, we can reapply the sign of float using std::sign_bit and std::copy_sign, which is especially useful for the quaternion + bit encoding case, where plus minus sign makes a big difference.

+Better implementation?
+Better analysis of the method?
+Criticisim?
+Applications and figures?
+Welcome to add issues and pr.
 ---
 1. Meyer, Quirin, et al. "On floating‐point normal vectors."
 Computer Graphics Forum.
 Vol. 29.
 No. 4.
 Oxford, UK: Blackwell Publishing Ltd, 2010.